RascalTwo/RedditParticipationFlairBot/README.md

-# Reddit /r/RottenTomatoes Top Box Office Poster
+# Reddit /r/IndianFood Flair Bot

-Made for /u/MasterLawlz to post all movies that enter the Top Box office and have been out for at least one weekend to /r/RottenTomatoes.
+Made for /u/asliyoyo to set the flairs of users on /r/RottenTomatoes based on the ammount of posts and comments made by them in a range of time..

 Requires `username`, `password`, `client_id`, and `client_secret` for the Reddit account the bot will run under.

-Also requires the account to have moderator status in the subreddit of which the sidebar will be updated, as the bot must approve it's own posts.
+Also requires the account to have moderator status in the subreddit of which the sidebar will be updated, as the bot assigns flairs..

 # Dependencies